Focusing public attention on emerging privacy and civil liberties issues

 Privacy Journal's Principles for Restricting Surveillance in the Workplace

 Robert Ellis Smith, editor of the Privacy Journal, has created a model for US employers that offers strong protections for workers' privacy.
-Smith's model, which was presented to the Service Employees Union on October, 27, 2000.
+Smith's model was presented to the Service Employees Union on October, 27, 2000.
 It calls for annual notice to employees of the monitoring type, purpose, and location, provisions for data destruction, audit trails, and a right of action against an employer for invasion of privacy for violations of the principles.

 US Approaches, Legislation, and Protections

 The PPSC pursued three public policy objectives, and 34 recommendations to meet the objectives.
 The objections were first, to minimize intrusiveness in hiring, and specifically to reduce the practice of obtaining information about an employee from a third party, such as a credit reporting agency.
-Second, to maximize fairness, by reducing use of arrest information and ensuring that information collected is accurate, complete, and timely.
+Second, to maximize fairness, by reducing the use of arrest information and ensuring that information collected is accurate, complete, and timely.
 Third, the PPSC pursued the goal of creating a legitimate and enforceable expectation of confidentiality in employment records.

 The Electronic Communications Privacy Act of 1986 (ECPA) is the only federal statute that offers workers protections in communications privacy.
 ECPA prohibits the intentional interception of electronic communications.
 However, the ECPA contains loopholes that facilitate employee monitoring.
 First, employers are permitted to monitor networks for business purposes.
 This enables employers to listen in on employee phone calls or to view employees' e-mail.
 Employers may not monitor purely personal calls, however, in order to determine that a call is personal, employers usually have to listen to portions of the employee's conversation.
 Second, an employer may intercept communications where there is actual or implied employee consent.
-Consent has been found where there employer merely gives notice of the monitoring.
+Consent has been found where the employer merely gives notice of the monitoring.

 There have been attempts to increase workers' privacy through new legislation.
 In 1993, Senator Paul Simon (D-IL) introduced the Privacy for Consumers and Workers Act.
 The measure would have established a standard for notice, access to information, and use limitations.
 However, the bill did not leave the committee to which it was assigned.
 The Notice of Electronic Monitoring Act (NEMA) was introduced by Representative Charles Canady (R-FL) and Senator Charles Schumer (D-NY) in 2000.
 NEMA would have established a private right of action against employers who failed to give notice of wire or network monitoring.
 The measure did not leave committee.